The Ottobock Greifer is the strongest upper-limb terminal device on the market, making it ideal for heavy-duty manual work.

 - a manual control wheel on the side that allows the user to set the exact desired opening width for the two fingers;

-- a built-in flashlight for better visibility.
+- a built-in light for better visibility, as shown in the preceding video.

 The user can exercise control using one of the following input methods: